 Star International School (SIS) is one of the smallest UK curriculum schools offering a Foundation to Year 11 programme.
-However, according to the school's Principal, it is in the process of acquiring a building for Secondary students with the intention of expanding its offering to Key Stage 5 (A Level).
-A date for the building opening has not yet been provided.
+However, according to the school's Principal, in early 2021, it acquired a new campus in Al Qusais for Secondary students with the intention of expanding its offering to Key Stage 5 (A Level).
 However, in February 2021, the school announced that it would be offering AS and BTEC programmes from September 2021, followed by A Levels in 2022.
 Further details can be found here.